Showing posts with label Kanagambaram (கனகாம்பரம்) Ku. Pa. Raja Gopalan.. Show all posts

 4

 The dinner went off without any conversation.
-Looking at the moon which came in through the windows, Mani was sitting thee yearning for her.
-Saratha came with glass of milk, gave it to him silently.
+Looking at the moon, which came in through the windows, Mani was sitting there yearning for her.
+Saratha came with a glass of milk and gave it to him silently.

 He didn’t have the courage even to look into her face.

-He lifted his head, and looked up.
+He lifted his head and looked up.
 He was traumatised to see the sign of sorrows on her face.
-He got up, held her shoulder tenderly.
+He got up and held her shoulder tenderly.

 ***End***